ja-shuvro/jobify/README.md

 # Jobify

-Jobify is a job portal application that allows companies to post job opportunities and users to search and apply for jobs.
-The project is built with a **backend** that supports user authentication, job posting, and job search functionality.
-It is designed to provide an easy-to-use platform for employers and job seekers.
+Jobify is a job portal application that connects employers with potential employees.
+It allows companies to post job opportunities and users to search and apply for jobs.
+The project is built with a **backend** supporting user authentication, job posting, and search functionality, designed to provide an easy-to-use platform for employers and job seekers.

 ---

 ## Features

 - **User Authentication:**
-  - Sign-up and login functionality for users and companies.
+  - User and company sign-up and login functionality.
   - JWT-based authentication for secure user sessions.
+  - Role-based access control for users and companies.

 - **Job Posting:**
-  - Companies can create and manage job postings.
+  - Companies can create, manage, and update job postings.
-  - Job details such as title, description, company name, and job type.
+  - Job details include title, description, location, salary, and job type.

 - **Job Search:**
-  - Job seekers can search for job postings based on different filters (e.g., job title, location, company, etc.).
+  - Job seekers can search for job postings based on filters such as job title, location, company, salary range, and job type.
+  - Pagination for displaying job results.

 - **Backend Services:**
-  - RESTful API for managing user and job data.
+  - RESTful API for managing users, job data, and authentication.
   - Data storage using **MongoDB** for users and job listings.

 ---

 ## Tech Stack

 ### Backend
-- **Node.js**: JavaScript runtime is used to build the backend.
+- **Node.js**: JavaScript runtime used to build the backend.
-- **Express.js**: Web framework for building APIs.
+- **Express.js**: Web framework for building RESTful APIs.
-- **JWT**: JSON Web Tokens for user authentication.
+- **JWT (JSON Web Tokens)**: For secure user authentication and session management.
-- **MongoDB**: Database for user-related data (e.g., profile, authentication).
+- **MongoDB**: NoSQL database for storing user profiles and job listings.
-- **Redis**: Caching service for fast access to frequently used data.
-- **Bcryptjs**: Library for securely hashing user passwords.
+- **Bcryptjs**: Library for securely hashing and verifying user passwords.
-- **Helmet**: Middleware for setting security-related HTTP headers.
+- **Helmet**: Middleware for securing HTTP headers and protecting the app from common security vulnerabilities.
+- **Mongoose**: Object Data Modeling (ODM) for MongoDB to define and manage schemas.

 ---